drazdra/UNN/README.md

 Note: i made examples for text-only transformers, but in fact it can be *any* type of data: images (where tokens are typical combinations of pixels), audio (typical frequency combinations), motion (typical coordinate changes) and so on.

 ### How is this list of tokens created?
 Before training, special software takes the entire training dataset and splits it up into a list of basic elements that would provide the smallest text representation.
-So if our whole training consists of the words "Milk" and "Cat", we get only two tokens: "Milk" and "Cat".
+If our whole training consists of the words "Milk" and "Cat", we get only two tokens: "Milk" and "Cat".
 But if our training dataset also has "Catie" and "Milkie", our token list would get a third token: "ie".

 On the inside, every token consists of a certain list of numbers, where every number has its position (#1, #2, etc).
 Every position (column) works as a separate axis or, in other words, as a dimension.
 Since every token has the same amount of values, all tokens together make a single table (matrix) where every row describes one token.